micahwiesner67/micahwiesner67/README.md

 ### Hi there 👋

+- I'm a full-stack data scientist.
+I've worked in data analytics, as a data scientist, and as a data engineer / MLOps Engineer
-- 🔭 I’m currently working on fraud prediction with the Veteran Affairs and epidemiologic modeling with the CDC Center for Forecasting Analytics
+- 🔭 I’m currently working on epidemiologic modeling with the CDC Center for Forecasting Analytics and have extensive experienc in fraud prediction in the public and private sector.
-- 💬 Ask me about neural networks, rare-event modeling, fraud prediction, and modeling in general
+- 💬 Ask me about neural networks, rare-event modeling, MLOps, fraud prediction, and modeling in general
 - Passions: ⛷️ 🏕️ 🎸

 ### Bio